-The investor pays on acquisition of a property transfer tax (IMT) in the amount of 6.5% or

-5%, depending on whether the property is urban or agricultural, of the purchase price or the property value registered with the tax authorities, whichever is higher.
+The investor pays on acquisition of a property transfer tax (IMT) in the amount of 6.5% or 5%, depending on whether the property is urban or agricultural, of the purchase price or the property value registered with the tax authorities, whichever is higher.
 Additionally, 0.8% stamp duty is also due under the same conditions as the IMT; that is, on the purchase price or the property value registered with the tax authorities, whichever is higher.

-Properties are also subject to a municipality tax (IMI), paid every year in one, two or three instalments,1 at the rate of between 0.5% and 0.8% for urban properties that were not evaluated in accordance with the IMI Code, and between 0.3% and 0.5% if the property was evaluated in accordance with the IMI Code.
+Properties are also subject to a municipality tax (IMI), paid every year in one, two or three instalments,1 at the rate of between 0.3% and 0.45%.
+These rates are increased to triple in case of vacant building or ruins.
 Rural properties are subject to a rate of 0.8%.
 Properties owned by certain offshore entities listed in the applicable law pay 7.5%.
+Municipalities may totally or partially exempt certain properties from payment of IMI and/or IMT as an incentive to the investment made in the area of such municipality.

 Tourism and activities declared to be of relevance for tourism purposes according to the applicable legislation may be granted tax incentives.
-Companies established in Portugal may be entitled to a special investment support regime, notably exemption from property transfer tax ('IMT') and stamp duty on the acquisition of land and property if considered a relevant investment.
+Companies established in Portugal may be entitled to a special investment support regime, notably exemption from property transfer tax (IMT) and stamp duty on the acquisition of land and property if it is considered a relevant investment.